-SCLP 210 - Modeling & Replication 3 credits (4.5 hours | Studio)
+SCLP 210 - Modeling & Replication

 This course introduces students to concepts and processes related to replication, reproduction, multiples and simulation.
 Study includes modeling techniques, an introduction to traditional mold-making techniques including plaster and flexible molds, and explorations into non-traditional media and forming processes.
 Students will experience a variety of assigned projects including clay modeling, bronze casting, and open-media assignments.
 Students learn how their choice of material and process affect the physical, conceptual and psychological aspects of their work.